igwtcode/go-env/README.md

   Example: `v_aws_bucket_name`

+> [!NOTE]
+> AWS validators have no effect, when the field is not required and the env value is empty.

 ### [Examples](./_examples/)

 Here is a comprehensive [example](./_examples/01/main.go) that demonstrates how to use the `go-env` package with options and features: